 Have time for a quick survey?

 If you've read Vol. 1 of World Ocean Journal we'd appreciate your feedback.
 The survey will take less than five minutes to complete.
-Your answers will help us to improve upon this new bi-annual e-magazine, and we appreciate your willingness to be a part of the creative process.
+Your answers will help us to improve upon our new annual e-magazine, and we appreciate your willingness to be a part of the creative process.
 THANK YOU.

-World Ocean Journal is a bi-annual e-magazine on ocean culture, issues and solutions to today's ocean issues.
+World Ocean Journal is an annual e-magazine on ocean culture, issues and solutions to today's ocean issues.
 In this inaugural volume we'll include essays, interviews, art, exhibits and performances which profile some of the vital impacts of the ocean on our lives.

 Having trouble viewing the Journal online?